|Ocean Current Glossary, Physical Oceanography Jargon, and a Good Place to Start Reading|

 The Vema Fracture Zone is an important pathway for water exchange between the deep western and eastern equatorial Atlantic.
 It is located at, 10.7°N, 42.3°W and is a deep topographic fracture in the mid-Atlantic ridge.

 Vorticity is a measure of spin for a fluid.
 The relative vorticity is a vector quantity equalling the the curl of the velocity field.
+The value of the vorticity depends on the spatial gradients of the velocity field.
 It is important for analyzing rotational dynamics of fluid motion.

 Warm surface currents invariably flow from the tropics to the higher latitudes, driven mainly by atmospheric winds, as well as the earth's rotation.
 Subtropical western boundary currents, such as the Gulf Stream and Kuroshio, are warm, fast surface currents that transport a lot of water and heat of tropical origin to subpolar regions.
 This process is extremely important for maintaining the earth's heat balance.